vanship82/boxwrap/README.md

 BoxWrap supports any cloud storage providers that have client sync software, including Dropbox, Google Drive, SugerSync, Box, etc.

+As BoxWrap is a python script, it runs on Windows, Mac, and Linux.

 ## Basic usage

 Suppose that you has installed Dropbox and set up the sync directory at `$HOME/Dropbox`.